 As chemist, esthetician, and founder of eponymous acne skin care line Marie Veronique says, foregoing sun protection can actually backfire when it comes to your breakouts.
 “Lack of SPF protection will increase the generation of free radicals that attack cells and cell structures, thus increasing inflammation,” Veronique tells TZR.
 Inflammation is also the root cause of many skin problems and can contribute to acne, specifically inflammatory acne.
 If you’re committed to protecting your skin but would rather not deal with breakouts, it’s all about choosing the right sunscreen formula, and being able to navigate various sunscreen ingredients.
-Keep reading to learn how to pick the right SPF for your acne-prone skin.
+Keep reading to learn how to pick the right sunscreen for acne-prone skin.

-Sunscreen For Acne-Prone Skin: Physical Vs. Chemical SPF
+Physical Vs. Chemical SPF

-Therefore, if your skin is sensitive and prone to breakouts, it’s wise to opt for mineral sunblocks, and stick to a formula that uses zinc oxide or a combo of zinc oxide and titanium dioxide (versus a titanium dioxide-only), as zinc oxide ensures you’re protected against both UVA and UVB rays.
-Of course, a zinc formula can leave a tell-tale white cast, so if you have a darker skin tone, look for a tinted formula to prevent that unwanted ghostly pallor.
+Therefore, if your skin is sensitive and prone to breakouts, it’s wise to opt for mineral sunblocks and stick to a formula that uses zinc oxide or a combo of zinc oxide and titanium dioxide (versus a titanium dioxide-only), as zinc oxide ensures you’re protected against both UVA and UVB rays.
+Of course, a zinc formula can leave a telltale white cast, so if you have a darker skin tone, look for a tinted formula to prevent that unwanted ghostly pallor.

-Sunscreen For Acne-Prone Skin: What To Look For & What To Avoid
+What To Look For & What To Avoid

-So because physical sunscreens are gentler, they’re less likely to cause irritation for breakout-prone skin types, but here’s the catch: unlike chemical sunscreens (which are touted for their thin, wearable consistency), physical sunblocks are known to be thicker, sit on top of the skin, and not absorb as easily — aka an oily, acne-prone skin type’s worst nightmare.
+Because physical sunscreens are gentler, they’re less likely to cause irritation for breakout-prone skin types, but here’s the catch: Unlike chemical sunscreens (which are touted for their thin, wearable consistency), physical sunblocks are known to be thicker, sit on top of the skin, and not absorb as easily — aka an oily, acne-prone skin type’s worst nightmare.
 Thankfully, the beauty industry has come a long way from the days of thick, goopy sunscreens that leave behind a greasy residue and a gnarly white cast.
 Bottom line: You have options.

 Board-certified dermatologist Dr. Todd Minars suggests looking for SPF formulas that are labeled non-comedogenic, meaning they’re designed not to clog pores.
 “Products that are labeled non-comedogenic shouldn’t contain ingredients that are known to clog the pores, but no two patients are going to respond and react uniformly in all instances,” he says.
 “That being said, the goal is to stay within the universe of ‘less likely to cause acne’ products, which will often be products labeled ‘non-comedogenic.’”